-- Protect your sick leave credits for future use by enrolling in the Group Health Insurance Program for a single month as an employee before you retire. - Use your sick leave credits as soon as you retire by enrolling in the Group Health Insurance Program.
+- Protect your sick leave credits for future use by enrolling in the Group Health Insurance Program for a single month - Use your sick leave credits as soon as you retire by enrolling in the Group Health Insurance Program

-You must enroll in the nationwide Access Plan prior to retirement.
-You must have coverage as an employee for at least one full month before you retire.
-For example, if your termination date is May 11, you must be insured as an employee in the Access Plan for the entire month of May.
+You must enroll in the nationwide Access Plan by the first of the month in which you retire.
 Talk to your employer benefit specialist about your specific enrollment deadline.
 If you fail to enroll you will lose your sick leave credits.